Marcussacapuces91/doc-TFT_eSPI/README.md

 :interrobang:Questions / comments<br>
 If you have questions related to this example, feel free to can ask them as a GitHub issue [here](https://github.com/Marcussacapuces91/doc-TFT_eSPI/issues).

+:handshake:Contributing<br>
+You are encouraged to contribute to this documentation project.
+You can submit pull requests or report issues on the GitHub repository.

 ## Example Project usage